chisui/dakka/thesis/main.md

 ### ActorRef

 We need a way to reference Actors inside an Actor system.
-The most straight forward way to do this is by creating a data type to represent these references.
+The most straightforward way to do this is by creating a data type to represent these references.
 This type also has to hold the Actor type of the Actor it is referring to.
 But how should we encode the Actor reference?
 The simplest way would be to give each Actor some kind of identifier and just store the identifier: